The Steep Price of No Hair in a Modified Loop Quantum Cosmology: Numerical Analysis of Effective Dynamical Equations

 In order to check the robustness of our results, which demonstrate the lack of isotropization, we also perform several numerical simulations with dust, radiation, and a massless scalar field and for different ranges of initial conditions.
 As an illustrative example, in Fig. \ref{radiation}, we plot the time evolution of the directional scale factors and mean scale factor computed for the parameters $p_{1}=1000$, $p_{2}=2000$, $p_{3}=3000$, $c_{1} = -0.3$, $c_{2}=-0.2$, and radiation field energy density $\rho_{r} = 5 \times 10^{-7}$.
 From this plot one can again observe that the universe remains anisotropic in the post-bounce branch for this set of initial conditions.
 As a result, there is no quantum gravitational isotropization mechanism in this case similar to the vacuum spacetime.
 We also plot the time evolution of $\bar \mu_{i}c_{i}$, $\sigma^2$, Ricci scalar, and Kretschmann scalar for the same initial conditions used in Fig. \ref{muci-radiation}.
 From these plots, one can see that the anisotropic shear remains the same at the same volume in the pre-bounce and post-bounce regimes at macroscopic sizes, similar to the case of the vacuum spacetime.
 In addition, the curvature invariants also become negligible in the macroscopic regime.
 This indicates that the model recovers the classical GR in this regime.
 Similarly, for dust and massless scalar fields, we also find examples that the isotropization mechanism is not generic, and for a range of parameters, the universe remains anisotropic in the post-bounce branch.

-One common result we find from our numerical studies is that fixing the initial conditions for triads and connections and decreasing the energy density, no isotropization mechanism is observed.
-However, more numerical investigation is needed to understand the connection between the magnitude of energy density and the emergence of the cosmological constant.
-Therefore, our results show that the quantum gravitational isotropization mechanism observed in anisotropic mLQC-I for Bianchi-I model does not occur for vacuum spacetime and also for a range of initial conditions in the case of a universe filled with a perfect fluid matter content.
-This implies that not only does such an isotropization mechanism suffer from no graceful exit to the classical universe, but also it is not generic for all types of matter content and ranges of initial conditions.
+A common finding from our numerical studies is that when the initial triads and connections are held fixed and the energy density is decreased, no isotropization occurs.
+This might be related to the findings in Ref. \cite{Gan:2026ivx}, in which they incorrectly concluded that such an isotropization mechanism occurs only for a set of physically admissible initial conditions (point-like evolutions rather than cigar-like evolutions considered here).
+However, as we have already discussed in introduction, the evolution of the universe can be either point-like or cigar-like for a classical contracting universe.
+Depending on the interplay of matter content and anisotropic shear, either type can be more prevalent.
+When no matter content dominates over the anisotropic shear, the evolution is cigar-like.
+Therefore, the initial conditions considered here are not only physically admissible but also more prevalent than point-like initial conditions.
+This strengthens our conclusions that the isotropization mechanism in Bianchi-I mLQC-I is non-generic, occurring only for finely tuned point-like evolutions considered in Ref. \cite{Gan:2026ivx}.
+Further numerical investigation is needed to elucidate the connection between the matter-anisotropy interplay and the emergence of the cosmological constant.
+Taken together, our results show that the quantum gravitational isotropization mechanism observed in Bianchi-I mLQC-I does not occur for vacuum spacetime and for a range of physically admissible initial conditions in the case of a universe filled with a perfect fluid.
+This implies that the isotropization mechanism not only lacks a graceful exit to the classical universe but also is non-generic for all types of matter content and ranges of initial conditions.
 Therefore, the question of whether a robust quantum gravitational isotropization mechanism exists remains open.